LuchaoQi/data_analysis_MRI/README.md

-# Data analysis on mri data bcaffo lab
+# Data analysis bcaffo lab

 - Master's program from 2019 to 2020